3dem/model-angelo/README.md

 ## Installation
 ### Personal use
-(If you manage a computational cluster, please skip to the next section)

 **Step 1: Install Conda**

 To install ModelAngelo, you need Anaconda.
 We recommend installing miniconda3, as it is lighter.
 You can find that here: [miniconda](https://docs.conda.io/en/latest/miniconda.html)